 Bismarck is a tiny village located in the state of Illinois.
 With a population of 573 people and just one neighborhood, Bismarck is the 733rd largest community in Illinois.

-Bismarck is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bismarck is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bismarck is a village of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Bismarck who work in healthcare (17.62%), office and administrative support (13.11%), and teaching (7.79%).

-Bismarck is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Bismarck doesn't have a public transportation system that people use for their commute.

 The citizens of Bismarck are slightly less educated than the national average of 21.84% for the average city or town: 15.69% of adults in Bismarck have a bachelor's degree or advanced degree